 What is your best course of action?

-A legal process that can help free you from most of your debt is filing for bankruptcy in Spruce Grove.
+Filing for Bankruptcy is an entirely legal process and can be effective in reducing the majority of your debt.
 It is regulated by the Bankruptcy and Insolvency Act.
-First things first, get in touch with your local MNP LTD to learn about the options that are available to you.
+First, you must contact your nearest MNP LTD Licensed Insolvency Trustee, who will go over and explain your options based on your overall financial situation.
 In the majority of cases, people discover that declaring bankruptcy is not required, but instead follow one of the alternative remedies we provide.

 - Spending more than you earn?